Incredibleflamer/Anime-batch-downloader-gui/README.md

 ## Overview

 This is a Node.js-based anime & manga downloader that allows you to download anime episodes in bulk, quickly, and from the multiple sources.
 Additionally, it has the functionality to automatically add the downloaded anime to your MyAnimeList plan-to-watch list.
 The downloader supports both dubbed (dub) and subtitled (sub) versions for anime.
-For manga, it downloads chapters from Mangasee123 and saves them in PDF format.
+For manga, it downloads chapters from Mangasee123 and saves them in cbz format.

 ### Features